camesine/Typescript-restful-starter/README.md

 - **Typeorm** for ORM.
 - **ES2015** the lastest javascript version has promises and async/await
 - **Mocha - Chai** for testing
+- **Supertest** to load the entire server into the tests seamlessly

 ## Structure
 ```json